VigneshJaisankar96/URL-monitoring-/README.md

 # URL-monitoring-
-Loading multiple url in single browser, taking screenshot of each page and saving screenshots under user defined name
+# Opening multiple url in single browser
+# taking screenshot of each tab in browser
+# saving the screenshot using variable name